County of Santa Barbara

 BESS per the recommendation of the Legislative Program Committee; and

-direct or indirect physical changes in the environment and is therefore not a project under California
+result in direct or indirect physical changes in the environment and is therefore not a project

 BOARD OF SUPERVISORS